-Inspired by a casting I found for sale on Ebay, I decided to make my own pair of workbenches.
-I used an HO scale figure to rough in the dimensions, and added rectangles (for drawer fronts) and slivers of styrene rod (for knobs) to the front.
+Inspired by a casting I saw for sale on Ebay, I decided to make my own pair of workbenches.
+I used an HO scale figure to rough in the dimensions, and added rectangles (for drawers) and slivers of styrene rod (for knobs) to the front.

 Then, they were painted and I highlighted the knobs with a contrasting color.

 Once suitably laden with various parts and pieces from the aforementioned scrap piles, it became a realistic workbench.
 I will repeat sage advice passed on to me in the past: never throw anything away!

 The original Model Railroader article suggested using an old Walthers "blacksmith" car for parts, which is exactly what I did for a couple of items such as the hearth and the anvil which you can see in the pictures below.
 The flatcar itself was set aside for now.

 Here is what the interior looked like with all of the details in place.